Catholic probabilism: Compensationism

 Around 1900 a system known as Compensationism arose, which attempted to reconcile probabilism, probabiliorism, and aequiprobabilism.
 Compensationism holds that not only the degree of probability attaching to various opinions must be taken into account, but also the importance of the law and the degree of utility attaching to the performance of the action whose morality is in question.
 According to this system, the more important the law, and the smaller the degree of probability attaching to the less safe opinion, the greater must be the compensating utility which will permit the performance of the action of which the lawfulness is uncertain.

 This theory was proposed by Mannier, Laloux and Potton; but it gained little support and has not yet become a rival of the old theories of probabilism, æquiprobabilism or even probabiliorism.

 Tutiorism

 Tutiorism (Latin tutior, "safer"), sometimes also called "rigorism", holds that in case of doubt one must take the morally safer side.
 It is also sometimes called "rigorism".
-It has been formally condemned by the Holy See.
+Absolute tutiorism has been formally condemned by the Holy See, but a moderate form still exists.